Skip to main content

 Purpose

-To describe assessment requirements for Actions 1.23, 1.24, 1.27b, and 1.28a of the National Safety and Quality Health Service (NSQHS) Standards (second edition) for health service organisations implementing the Colonoscopy Clinical Care Standard.
+To describe assessment requirements for Actions 1.23, 1.24, 1.27b, and 1.28a of the National Safety and Quality Health Service (NSQHS) Standards for health service organisations implementing the Colonoscopy Clinical Care Standard.

 Issue

-Health service organisations providing colonoscopy services are required to implement the Colonoscopy Clinical Care Standard taking into consideration the services provided and the patient risks associated with those services.
+The NSQHS Standards require all healthcare services providing colonoscopy services to implement the Colonoscopy Clinical Care Standard.
 As care spans primary and acute healthcare services, implementing the Quality Statements may be the responsibility of more than one provider.
+This Advisory applies to all health service organisations providing colonoscopy services.

-Implementing the Colonoscopy Clinical Care Standard aligns with the following requirements in the NSQHS Standards (2nd ed.):
+Implementing the Colonoscopy Clinical Care Standard aligns with the following requirements in the NSQHS Standards:

 Action 1.23 define the scope of clinical practice for clinicians, monitor clinician’s practices and review scope of clinical practice periodically